Contemporary Art BA(Hons) 2016-17

 Strong emphasis will be placed on the quality of your portfolio and a satisfactory interview.

 Other suitable experience or qualifications will be considered.

 Department of Art and Design

-The course is organised around the interrelationship between studio activity, professional orientation and critical reflection.
-You will develop practical skills, as well as skills of evaluation, interpretation and presentation through research and dialogue.
+The relationship between studio activity, critical thinking and professional orientation is reflected in the organisation of the course.
+You'll develop practical skills, as well as skills of evaluation, interpretation and presentation through research and discussion.